GroupProject-CSCE490/FishingBuddy/ProjectFiles/Analysis.md

 ## Develop the competitive advantage: differentiation, niche, and access
 - Makes it easier to share your information
+- Allows recruiters and job seekers to more easily connect/share information

 ## Test the model through feasibility analysis